FRCTeam1987/teambroncobots.com/index.md

 ---

 # Broncobots demo website
+{% include notification.html
+message="This Website was last updated on 8/17/2022 any information past that point may be outdated." status="is-info" dismissable="true" %}

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.